Djembe Repair

 Pricing:

-The base price, including all labor and a new goatskin [thin or medium] is $130.
+The basic price, including all labor and a new goatskin is $150.

 This base price includes: